Urban and Community Forestry

 • When will removal begin If applicant moves before removal, can it be applied to new homeowner

-Deannahanschen@kw.com asked almost 2 years ago
+Deannahanschen@kw.com asked about 2 years ago

 If an applicant moves, the process will end, and that tree will be taken off the removal list.
 The application does not transfer to the new homeowner.